WELCOME TO HAGLEY MUSEUM AND LIBRARY!

 Is there a cash machine at Hagley?

 No, there is no cash machine at Hagley.
-The Visitor Center, Museum Store, and Belin House Organic Café accept credit and debit cards.
+The Visitor Center and Museum Store accept credit and debit cards.

 Does admission include the house tour?

 Yes, the guided tour of the Eleutherian Mills residence is included in the general admission price.
 Sometimes, these tours require a timed ticket, which will be arranged by the Visitor Services team upon your arrival.

 Hagley provides free parking at the Visitor Center.
 A free shuttle provides transportation to interpretive areas.

 There are picnic tables available for visitor use located in the powder yards, Workers’ Hill, and adjacent to the Visitor Center parking area.